Recent Tax Changes

 Residential Clean Energy Credit

 Individuals were allowed the residential energy efficient property (REEP) credit for solar electric, solar hot water, fuel cell, small wind energy, geothermal heat pump and biomass fuel property installed in homes in years before 2024 [§§ 25D(a) and 25D(h)].
-The credit amount was:

 The IRA of 2022 extended the credit plus increased the credit amount to the following: